pantheon-systems/terminus-plugin-example/README.md

 A simple plugin for Terminus-CLI to demonstrate how to add new commands.

-Adds commands 'hello' and 'auth:hello' to Terminus 1.x.
-For a version that works with Terminus 0.x, see the [0.x branch](https://github.com/pantheon-systems/terminus-plugin-example/tree/0.x).
+Adds commands 'hello' and 'auth:hello' to Terminus.
 Learn more about Terminus and Terminus Plugins at:
 [https://github.com/pantheon-systems/cli/wiki/Plugins](https://github.com/pantheon-systems/cli/wiki/Plugins)

 ## Configuration